The Bankrate promise

 The bottom line

-The Chase Sapphire Reserve is a premium Chase credit card that comes with a slew of luxury benefits for the frequent traveler.
-While it wasn’t the only card to see curtailed travel spending since the pandemic started, Chase’s boosted rewards for travel purchases through the Chase Ultimate Rewards portal are a great incentive for cardholders to resume spending on travel.
+The Chase Sapphire Reserve is a premium Chase credit card that comes with a slew of luxury benefits for the frequent traveler, and Chase’s boosted rewards for travel purchases through the Ultimate Rewards portal is icing on the cake.

-If you held steady with the Sapphire Reserve during the pandemic as I did, this is the moment you’ve been waiting for to ramp up your travel rewards strategy again.
-And if you’re an ardent traveler and have been waiting for a sign to finally take the leap on the CSR, this is your moment, too.
+If you’re an ardent traveler and have been waiting for a sign to finally take the leap on the CSR, this is your moment.